 What do you see when you look into your dog’s eyes?
 I bet it is infinite love, loyalty and affection for you.
 But that is not all I am talking about.
 Just as we take care of our eyes and look out for signs of any issue, it is important to care for our dogs’ eyes the same way.

-In this blog I am going to talk about the common conditions that our lovely pets might face, their warning signs, and when to take them to a vet.
+In this blog, I am going to talk about the common conditions that our lovely pets might face, their warning signs, and when to take them to a vet.

 Some breeds of dogs are more prone to eye conditions, particularly flat-faced ones like pugs, bulldogs and shih tzus.
-Breeds like poodles can also be at risk due to long fur around their face.
+Breeds like poodles can also be at risk due to the long fur around their face.
 Anatomically, dogs’ eyes are quite similar to our own, but with one major difference, they have a third eyelid, in the form of a membrane on the inside corner of their eyes.
 It can extend up to protect the cornea.

 1. My dog’s eyes are red